`The peculiar risk lay in the possibility of

 I never felt quite safe at my back.

-`It was this restlessness, this insecurity, perhaps, that
+`It was this restlessness, this insecurity, perhaps,

 drove me further and further afield in my exploring expeditions.